 - Mull and the islands local recycling points

 The Recycle for Scotland website is a fantastic resource for finding out information on recycling, with advice on how to reduce the amount of waste your produce, how to reuse household items instead of throwing them out, and how and where to recycle items in Argyll and Bute.
-You can also find out how the recycling process works.

 If you have an item to recycle and want to find out where you can take it, or if you want general information and advice on recycling such as what kerbside facilities exist in your area, or where your nearest recycling facilities are, the website can help you find all this information, and more, for the Argyll and Bute area.